ZheikoN/octanewear_race_team/README.md

 - Some pages are receiving lower scores from Google Lighthouse for performance
 - amiresponsive is showing overlapping elements on iphone device, yet google dev tools with showing the same phone shows this correctly.
 Tested on phone and was not able to replicate what amiresponsive shows.
+- Youtube video playing on main screen is set to play in loop according to official Google.dev page, but this does not seem to work: https://developers.google.com/youtube/player_parameters

 ### Resolved Bugs

 - **Missing image in Schedule.html**
   - corrected by moving image to the correct folder
+---
 ## Deployment

 ### GitHub Pages